adams-cool-org/ssha3/docs/sop.md

 ![SSHA Example Screenshot]({{site.baseurl}}/public/img/ssha-example-study-area.png)

-Updated July 6, 2017
+Updated July 7, 2017

-This SOP is intended to guide the completion of small sewer hydraulic analyses (SSHA) to determine the hydraulic capacity and peak design runoff from contributing drainage areas for small sewers.
+This SOP is intended to guide the completion of small sewer hydraulic analysis (SSHA) to determine the hydraulic capacity and peak design runoff from contributing drainage areas for small sewers.
 This procedure makes us of GIS script tools applied within an ArcGIS basemap and geodatabase on the LAMP drive at this server location:
 > \\\PWDHQR2\Data\Planning & Research\Linear Asset Management Program\Water Sewer Projects Initiated\03 GIS Data\Hydraulic Studies

 A decription of all related files is located [here]({{site.baseurl}}/files).
 The SSHA procedure is outlined below: